Chandigarh Capitol Complex: Open hand monument

+Heritage significance

-The Capitol Complex is widely regarded as one of Le Corbusier’s most important works and a masterpiece of 20th-century architecture.
-In 2016, UNESCO inscribed Chandigarh’s Capitol Complex as a World Heritage Site (under the collective listing "The Architectural Work of Le Corbusier, an Outstanding Contribution to the Modern Movement").
-The UNESCO World Heritage Committee noted that the Capitol’s design solutions – from urban layout to materials and climate adaptation, exemplify the "innovative and experimental spirit" of modern architecture.
-The Complex was specifically cited as "the focal point" of Chandigarh’s plan and the most fully realized embodiment of Corbusier’s Radiant City concept.
+The Capitol Complex is widely regarded as one of Le Corbusier's most important works and a masterpiece of 20th-century architecture.
+In 2016, UNESCO inscribed Chandigarh's Capitol Complex as a World Heritage Site (under the collective listing "The Architectural Work of Le Corbusier, an Outstanding Contribution to the Modern Movement").
+The UNESCO World Heritage Committee noted that the Capitol's design solutions – from urban layout to materials and climate adaptation, exemplify the "innovative and experimental spirit" of modern architecture.
+The Complex was specifically cited as "the focal point" of Chandigarh's plan and the most fully realized embodiment of Corbusier's Radiant City concept.
 UNESCO praised the Capitol Complex as "one of the most monumental compositions" of modern urban planning and for its emphasis on human proportions and technology.

 Within India, the Capitol Complex is protected as a site of national importance under the Ancient Monuments and Archaeological Sites and Remains Act, reflecting its historical significance.
 It thus holds dual heritage status, legally a national monument and internationally a World Heritage property.
-UNESCO’s evaluation of the Le Corbusier sites emphasized that the Capitol’s integrity must be preserved, it warned that unapproved additions (such as a long-proposed governor’s palace or new museum) could undermine its authenticity.
-The site’s inclusion in the transnational listing, which spans seven countries – also symbolizes India’s role in the global modernist movement, alongside Corbusier’s projects in Europe, Japan, and the America.
+UNESCO's evaluation of the Le Corbusier sites emphasized that the Capitol's integrity must be preserved, it warned that unapproved additions (such as a long-proposed governor's palace or new museum) could undermine its authenticity.
+The site's inclusion in the transnational listing, which spans seven countries – also symbolizes India's role in the global modernist movement, alongside Corbusier's projects in Europe, Japan, and the America.